robang74/porteus-usb-installer/README.md

 </div>

 To understand the difference between the two variants, the LIVE is the most similar to the original Porteus while the EXT4 allows one to install a system from scratch.
-The timings of these two examples are referring to an USB 2.0 usbstick 64GB paid €3.11 on Temu:
+The timings of these two examples are referring to Porteus v5.1 (alpha2) an USB 2.0 usbstick 64GB paid €3.11 on Temu:

 ```
-INFO: Creation LIVE usbstick completed in 33 seconds.
+INFO: Creation LIVE usbstick completed in 36 seconds.

 Device     Boot   Start     End Sectors  Size Id Type
 /dev/sda1  *       2048 2459647 2457600  1.2G  7 HPFS/NTFS/exFAT
 /dev/sda2       2459648 3893247 1433600  700M 83 Linux

+Filesystem        Size  Used Avail Use% Mounted on
+/dev/sda1          16M   13M  3.5M  79% /tmp/usb1
+/dev/sda2         1.8G  475M  1.3G  28% /tmp/usb2

-INFO: Creation EXT4 usbstick completed in 46 seconds.
+INFO: Creation EXT4 usbstick completed in 37 seconds.

 Device     Boot   Start     End Sectors  Size Id Type
 /dev/sda1  *       2048   34815   32768   16M  7 HPFS/NTFS/exFAT
 /dev/sda2         34816 3885055 3850240  1.8G 83 Linux

+Filesystem        Size  Used Avail Use% Mounted on
+/dev/sda1         1.2G  616M  583M  52% /tmp/usb1
+/dev/sda2         672M   28K  623M   1% /tmp/usb2

 INFO: boot by EXT4 ubstick, and to proceed with an installation type: